January 27, 2025

 Genetic Testing, Tumor Size and Metastatic Risk

-Once ocular melanoma is diagnosed, several items should be discussed with your treatment team that will help everyone learn more about your specific diagnosis.
-While treating the primary eye tumor remains the most important clinical issue, determining a patient’s risk for developing metastatic disease is also important.
+Once ocular melanoma (OM) is diagnosed, several factors should be discussed with your treatment team to better understand your specific diagnosis.
+While treating the primary eye tumor remains the most important initial step, assessing the risk of metastatic disease (spread to the other parts of the body) is also a key part of care.
+Factors associated with risk include tumor size and location, and genetic features.

 Common Genetic Tests in OM